William Benson (actor)

 William Benson (born March 25, 1970) is a Nigerian actor, theatre director, playwright and producer.
-It was said that the series that brought him to the limelight was To Kill a Monkey, which was produced by Kemi Adetiba and was shown on Netflix.
-He played the lead role in the film as Efemini Edewor.
+He is best known for his role as Efe on Kemi Adetiba’s Netflix tv show To Kill a Monkey.
 One of his films, Ajoche, was premiered on Africa Magic Showcase (DStv 151).

 Early life and education

 He had his secondary school education at Apapa Senior High School and obtained West African Senior School Certificate Examination (WASSCE).
 He is a graduate of English Language and Literature from the University of Lagos.

 Filmography

 William is regarded as a celebrated notable actor.
 He was also described as “frequently cast in intense, emotionally charged roles, leaders, anti-heroes, and historical figures, making him a go-to performer for prestige dramas and epics.”
 He featured in: